 Top Tier Hotel Elite Status

 You can earn top-tier:

-- Hilton Diamond status after spending $40,000 within a calendar year on the American Express Hilton Surpass card in addition to 120,000 Hilton Points (3 points per $1 spent)
+- Hilton Diamond status after spending $40,000 within a calendar year on the Hilton Honors Surpass Card from American Express in addition to 120,000 Hilton Points (3 points per $1 spent)

 - Hilton Diamond status after spending $40,000 within a calendar year on the Citi Hilton Reserve card in addition to 120,000 Hilton Points (3 points per $1 spent) AND 1 free weekend night